Sean Locke Photography/Getty Images

-FDIC-insured Northpointe Bank in Grand Rapids, Michigan, for example, offers an almost unheard of 5% annual percentage yield on balances up to $5,000.
+FDIC-insured Northpointe Bank in Grand Rapids, Michigan, for example, offers an almost unheard of 5 percent annual percentage yield on balances up to $5,000.
 This nationally available account is among dozens featured on Bankrate.com's annual high-yield checking survey.

 The trick is meeting the account requirements, which can include monthly minimums on the number and dollar amount of transactions, using online rather than paper statements and having direct deposit.

-For any month in which you don't meet these requirements, you'll earn a near-worthless 0.05% APY at Northpointe, for example.
+For any month in which you don't meet these requirements, you'll earn a near-worthless 0.05 percent APY at Northpointe, for example.
 There's also no guarantee that rates won't drop after you open the account.